 California Unemployment Insurance Fraud – Insurance Code Section 2101

-Unemployment insurance fraud or EDD fraud has to do with individuals who are working at a job and end up quitting the job or becoming unemployed and then they collect benefits through the government.
-If they get another job while they're collecting benefits through the government, then the EDD will get involved and file a criminal case against them because they have basically cheated the EDD and the people of whatever state they're working for – in this case, it would be California – and they will file a criminal case against them in an attempt to recoup the funds that they took and put a felony conviction on their record.
+Suppose they get another job while they're collecting benefits through the government.
+In that case, the EDD will get involved and file a criminal case against them because they have cheated the EDD and the people of whatever state they're working for – in this case, it would be California – and they will file a criminal case against them in an attempt to recoup the funds that they took and put a felony conviction on their record.

-Really what this crime is all about is somebody is double-dipping and they are taking money from the government and they're taking money from an employer or another source.
+Really, what this crime is all about is somebody is double-dipping, and they are taking money from the government and they're taking money from an employer or another source.

 Some Defenses to Unemployment Insurance Fraud

-Some of the defenses to unemployment insurance fraud are that if you could prove that you really weren't making any money and that you weren't violating any of the government's laws, then obviously, you would be able to make an argument that you're innocent and that you should not be prosecuted for this.
-So, really what the government is going to need to prove in order to get somebody for EDD fraud, is that they're collecting both money from the government and money from another source.
+Some of the defenses to unemployment insurance fraud are that if you could prove that you weren't making any money and that you weren't violating any of the government's laws, then obviously, you would be able to make an argument that you're innocent and that you should not be prosecuted for this.

 Next Steps If You Need Help